 8. T3 Media

 Dedicated solely to video, T3 Media says they’re “the deepest online footage library on earth.”
 T3 has project managers and research services for those who don’t have time to do in depth searching on their own.

 Pulling from many different sites with stock footage, Footage.net culls footage from many other companies including ABC, CNN and NBC in addition to other stock video sites like Getty and Shutterstock.
-There’s a lot of newscasts and historical footage making footage.net a collection great for when you need to use video from a specific era.
+There’s a lot of newscasts and historical footage making footage.net a great resource for video from a specific era.